paulieguk/LDW-JUN22/Content/Instructions-004.md

 - Paste the URL into you local browser and the IMAGE[default home page](images/image04.jpg) should appear

-- End the @lab.Variable(initials)-AzureCloudLab Lab.
+- End the AzureCloudLab Lab.